Mattral/NLP-Password-Strength-Classifier/README.md

 # Password Strength Classifier

-This project implements a password strength classifier using a logistic regression model and TF-IDF vectorization.
+This project implements a password strength classifier using a logistic regression model and TF-IDF vectorization

 ## Overview